Philadelphia, Main Line, and Ardmore, Pennsylvania Cosmetic Dentistry

 Whitening toothpastes contain abrasives or chemicals that may be mildly effective at removing surface stains but at a rather significant cost.
 These toothpastes can remove tooth enamel, resulting in increased sensitivity and risks for more advanced dental problems.

-Tooth whitening kits available at the store do not come with customized application trays and, in many kits, application trays or strips only cover front teeth.
-These inferior application techniques often result in inconsistent results along with increased tooth sensitivity and aggravation of gum tissue.
-A new study by the Cochran Collaborative has also found that, even when take-home kits whiten teeth, the results are not long-lasting.
+The inferior application techniques of teeth bleaching kits often result in inconsistent results along with increased tooth sensitivity and aggravation of gum tissue.
+In many cases, even when take-home kits whiten teeth, the results are not long-lasting.

 In-Office Teeth Whitening